Skip to content

 Lossless Bluetooth support.
 Apple touts lossless audio across its ecosystem but doesn’t include a lossless Bluetooth codec in its most expensive headphones.
 You need a wired connection for lossless, which defeats the purpose of wireless headphones.

 Better battery life.
 20 hours is adequate but not class-leading.
 The Sony XM5 manages 30 hours.
 For $549, Apple should lead this category.
+If portability matters, the AirPods 4 Review covers a lighter open-ear alternative that gets most of the ecosystem magic at a fraction of the weight.

 A better case.
 The Smart Case is still a bizarre design that doesn’t protect the headband and puts the headphones in an awkward shape.
 It looks like a purse.
 After four years, Apple could have designed something better.